mx54039q/mx54039q.github.io/about.md

 ## Education

-* Bachelor from NCEPU
+* Bachelor Degree from NCEPU
-* Bachelor from BUPT
+* Master Degree from BUPT

 ## Roles